 “We are dealing with a Manipulator who is skilled at creating observational mediums.
 We most likely won’t be able to take the element of surprise during our initial encounter.
 She will most likely attempt an escape when she encounters you.
 There is no solution to this.
 If she does engage, she will use Theta’s proto-conductors to her advantage.
 I suggest you take advantage of the portals as well.”

 Listening closely to Werner’s summary, Jericho closed the distance between himself and the warehouse.
-On Werner’s suggestion, he slipped in through an open window.
+On Werner’s suggestion, he slipped in through an open window on the second floor instead of taking the main entrance.
 He landed deftly on a high stack of crates just below and swiftly maneuvered his way down to the ground floor.
 In the darkness, he could make out looming machines and factory belts that crisscrossed across the ground.

 An updraft of wind made him pause.